Vasudha22WH1A05G7/OptiVerify/README.md

 ---

-OptiVerify.com aims to create a seamless and efficient experience for both buyers and merchants, ensuring that serviceability is always clear and reliable.
+OptiVerify aims to create a seamless and efficient experience for both buyers and merchants, ensuring that serviceability is always clear and reliable.
 Join us in redefining serviceability!